nikitagorelovreki/reki/packages/domain/README.md

-# @cuis/domain
+# @reki/domain

-Core business domain models and interfaces for the CUIS system.
+Core business domain models and interfaces for the Reki system.

 ## Overview